HCIILAB/SCUT-FBP5500-Database-Release/README.md

 The SCUT-FBP5500 Dataset can be divided into four subsets with different races and gender, including 2000 Asian females(AF), 2000 Asian males(AM), 750 Caucasian females(CF) and 750 Caucasian males(CM).
 Most of the images of the SCUT-FBP5500 were collected from Internet, where some portions of Asian faces were from the DataTang, GuangZhouXiangSu and our laboratory, and some Caucasian faces were from the 10k US Adult Faces database.
 ![image](https://github.com/HCIILAB/SCUT-FBP5500-Database-Release/blob/master/SCUT-FBP5500.jpg)

 All the images are labeled with beauty scores ranging from [1, 5] by totally 60 volunteers, and 86 facial landmarks are also  located to the significant facial components of each images.
-Specifically, we save the facial landmarks in ‘pts’ format, which can be converted to 'txt' format using the code （e.g., pts2txt.py）.
+Specifically, we save the facial landmarks in ‘pts’ format, which can be converted to 'txt' format by running pts2txt.py.
 We developed several web-based GUI systems to obtain the facial beauty scores and facial landmark locations, respectively.

-### Training/Testing Set
+### Training/Testing Set Split

 We use two kinds of experimental settings to evaluate the facial beauty prediction methods on SCUT-FBP5500 benchmark, which includes: